Shared Flavors , Shared Memories

 The day before I understood what I was eating, I had already eaten it.

-When the food came out, she said something I didn't fully catch — something about home-style cooking, eat as much as you want.
-Wooden bowls arrived on banana leaves.
-Sate on lemongrass skewers.
+When the food came out, she said something I didn't fully catch, something about home-style cooking, eat as much as you want.
+Wooden plates arrived with banana leaves.
+Saté on lemongrass skewers.
 Stir-fried greens with grated coconut.
 Spring rolls, golden and crisp.
 Fried noodles heaped with crispy shallots.
 Rice, plain and generous, at the center of everything.
 There was no menu.
 There had never been a menu.
 You ate what the kitchen made, and the kitchen made what the family ate.
+It was the closest thing to a home-cooked meal I'd had on the trip.
+They'd set a separate table for us, away from the others, because we could handle heat and the other guests couldn't.
+They seemed genuinely pleased about it, happy to do the extra work of making everything properly spicy for people who actually wanted it that way.

 A wooden table with several round wooden bowls lined with banana leaves, holding spring rolls, fried noodles, skewered meat, and two portions of white rice.
 A small cup of broth sits at the center.